stlankes/stlankes.github.io/_posts/2015-04-06-From-Wordpress-to-Jekyll.md

 ---

 I have migrated my blog from Wordpress to [Jekyll](http://jekyllrb.com/).
-Jekyll fits more to my workflow and it exists a few nice open source themes.
+Jekyll is the better choice for my workflow and there exist quite a few nice open source themes.
 For instance, [jekyllthemes.org](http://jekyllthemes.org) provides a collection of great themes.
-I like the themes from [Michael Rose](https://mademistakes.com/work/) and use his theme [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/) as base for this blog.
+I like the themes from [Michael Rose](https://mademistakes.com/work/) and use his theme [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/) as a base for this blog.

 For the migration, I used the guideline from [PullReview](http://blog.8thcolor.com/en/2014/05/migrate-from-wordpress/).
-Only my publication list was a challenge.
+However, my publication list presented a real challenge.
 Nearly all my papers are written in LaTeX.
-Consequently, I maintain my publications with a [BibTeX](http://en.wikipedia.org/wiki/BibTeX) file and I want to generate automatically my publication list from this file.
+Consequently, I maintain my publications with a [BibTeX](http://en.wikipedia.org/wiki/BibTeX) file and I want to automatically generate my publication list from this file.
-[Jekyll-Scholar](https://github.com/inukshuk/jekyll-scholar) has closed this gap.
+[Jekyll-Scholar](https://github.com/inukshuk/jekyll-scholar) was able to close this gap.

-I already mentioned that I use [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/) as base for this blog.
+I already mentioned that I use [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/) as a base for this blog.
-In its gem configuration file (`Gemfile`) I attached *Jekyll-Scholar* as follow.
+In its gem configuration file (`Gemfile`) I attached  the following for *Jekyll-Scholar*:

 {% highlight bash %}
 gem 'jekyll-scholar'
 {% endhighlight %}

-If you use [Bundler](http://bundler.io), you are now able to update you system to the latest versions of Jekyll-Scholar.
+If you use [Bundler](http://bundler.io), you are now able to update your system to the latest versions of Jekyll-Scholar.
-To enable it, I created the file `ext.rb` in the plugin directory (`_plugins`) with following statement:
+To enable it, I created the file `ext.rb` in the plugin directory (`_plugins`) with the following statement:

 {% highlight ruby %}
 require 'jekyll/scholar'
 {% endhighlight %}

-In the configuration file (`_config.yml`) of my web site, I attached following Jekyll-Scholar settings:
+In the configuration file (`_config.yml`) of my web site, I attached the following Jekyll-Scholar settings:

 {% highlight yaml %}
 scholar: